alexandramartinez/todo-api-impl/README.md

 ## Important: API Specification Setup

+> [!IMPORTANT]
-⚠️ **Before using this project**, you'll need to implement the API specification in your own Anypoint Platform organization.
+> **Before using this project**, you'll need to implement the API specification in your own Anypoint Platform organization.

 The complete OpenAPI 3.0 specification is available in [`todo-task-api.yaml`](todo-task-api.yaml).
 This project currently references an API specification from a specific organization.
 To use this project: